Banks In 2018: Winners For A Growing Economy

 It should be noted that the banking industry will benefit considerably from any corporate tax relief passed by Congress in the year ahead.

 Keep a close eye on Net Interest Margin trends if the economy continues to improve.
 A strengthening economy will likely lead to rising interest rates, which contrary to popular wisdom, does not necessarily help bank profits.
 The risk of rising rates could increase if inflation accelerates.
 Certain community and regional banks are vulnerable to a profit squeeze in this scenario.

-These banks generally have a high cost of funds, rely on brokered deposits, and hold longer term fixed rates assets, most notably consumer mortgages and commercial real estate.
+These banks generally have a high cost of funds, rely on brokered deposits, and hold longer-term fixed rate assets, most notably consumer mortgages and commercial real estate.
 A high loan-to-deposit ratio is another factor investors must monitor in a rising rate environment.
-In a future Seeking Alpha article I may identify specific publicly-traded banks most at risk.
+In a future Seeking Alpha article, I may identify specific publicly-traded banks most at risk.

 The biggest risk to bank stock prices in the year ahead is a slowdown in the economy.
 History has proven that bank profitability and stock prices suffer during a recession.
 Investors who believe the economy has a meaningful chance of slipping into recession in 2018 should stick with only the highest quality bank stocks or avoid the industry altogether.